 Pas de la Casa

-Pas de la casa is a lively mix of off-hill action and amenities, folded into a vibrant hub conveniently located directly at the base of the slopes of Grandvalira ski domain.
+Pas de la Casa is a lively mix of off-hill action and amenities, folded into a vibrant hub conveniently located directly at the base of the slopes of Grandvalira ski domain.
 Teaming with shops, restaurants, accommodations and day-to-day essentials, the Village anchors a year-round mountain culture and has everything to meet the needs of those who gather here.
 Pas sits at an altitude of 2050m and boasts the highest lift in Grandvalira at 2640m, it’s the highest resort in the Pyrenees.
-Just over the mountain is Grau Roig, home to the adventure center where you can go paintballing, hire snowmobiles, try archery, build an igloo and much more!
+Just over the mountain is Grau Roig, home to the adventure centre where you can go paintballing, hire snowmobiles, try archery, build an igloo and much more!

 Approximate Transfer Times